nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 I started off with two 2x4x2 from Lowe's.
 You can grab a 4ft board, but they were out of stock so I bought two 2ft boards.

+I decided not to cut them down any further since I liked the 2ft length.
+I used my miter saw to cut 30-degree angles on each of the ends.
+You'll need to chop a little off from the board you use as the bottom piece so the triangle will look "even".
+Cut one angle about 1.5 inches in to achieve this.

 ### Step 2:

 ### Step 3: